ReadingAndThinking.com

 The third type is intrinsically driven and spontaneous.
 The third drive consists of three elements: autonomy, specialization, and purpose.

-It’s important to emphasize what you mean by “purpose”: to transform what you are doing into fun, to be guided by the principle of maximizing interest rather than maximizing profit, and seeing profit as a pleasant by-product of achievement.
+It’s important to emphasize what you mean by “purpose”: to transform what you are doing into fun, to be guided by the principle of maximizing interest rather than maximizing profit, and to see profit as a pleasant by-product of achievement.

 Maybe entrepreneurs or people with an entrepreneurial mentality use the third drive to do things.
 Those who do things with this drive must be the most worthy of cooperation.